AlexsLemonade/refinebio-py/docs/quickstart.rst

 You can start downloading Compendia after you set up and activate a Token.

-pyrefinebio provides the function `download_compendium()` that makes downloading Compendium results super easy.
+pyrefinebio provides the function `download_compendium()` for downloading Compendium results.
 It will will automatically search for Compendia based on organisms and download the results.

 `download_compendium()` requires that you pass in the parameters `path` and `organism`.